 Camp Seaside is our annual camp for families with children.
 This weekend camp is held in term four and, despite its name, takes place in different locations all over Victoria.
-All Victorian families with a family member living with HIV are eligible to attend.
+All Victorian families with children under 18 and a family member living with HIV are eligible to attend.

 The free, fully catered camp provides exciting, challenging activities for children that could include rock climbing, canoeing, abseiling, archery, swimming, ropes courses, flying foxes, and more.
 Younger children are welcome to attend and are cared for by qualified child carers so that parents have the chance to relax and take part in their own activities.
 Craft activities, games, and a campfire and sing-along or marshmallow toasting may also be offered.

 Activities for adults could include massages, yoga, meditation, adventure activities, drumming workshops, crafts and much more.
 A facilitated workshop is also offered for men and women.
 This is a chance to explore issues related to living with HIV in a safe, secure environment.
 Peer support staff are also available if you would like to connect with them.

 Many parents appreciate the chance to meet and connect with other parents facing the same challenges that they do in living with HIV.
 There is plenty of free time in which to wind down and relax while the kids are having a ball participating in the camp activities.
 The kids love catching up with old friends and meeting new ones.

 Our Members’ Days are another great way to connect with other families living with HIV.
 These family friendly days include activities that both kids and adult will enjoy.
 They are open to all women and heterosexual men and their partners and all families with children and are held three times a year.

 Previous events have included trips to the Werribee Zoo, Sculptures by the Sea, trampolining, indoor rock climbing, horse riding, bowling and more.
 We include either lunch or morning or afternoon tea and you are welcome to attend without taking part in the activities if you would prefer.